root-project/web/for_developers/continuous_integration-testing/jenkins_how_to.md

 ### Understanding information for a single build

 The Status shows a summary for the build.
-In case of multi-configuration jobs it it also show the configuration matrix that can be used to select a contrete configuration.
+In case of multi-configuration jobs it it also show the configuration matrix that can be used to select a concrete configuration.
 See the following figure:

 <center>